 One of the auditor's objectives is to identify and assess the risks of material misstatement of the financial statements because of fraud.
-We will review the auditors assessment of this risk, and see if they followed the procedures used to address it correctly.
+We will review the auditors' assessment of this risk, and see if they used the correct procedures to address it.
 We will continue to review the areas of journal entries and other specific fraud procedures.